 Early Origins of the Hemshall family

 The surname Hemshall was first found in the West Riding of Yorkshire at Embsay, with Eastby, a township, in the parish and union of Skipton, E. division of the wapentake of Staincliffe and Ewcross.
 "This place was distinguished for its priory, founded in 1120, for Augustine canons, by William de Meschines and his wife Cecilia de Romili, and which, after flourishing for about thirty years, was removed by their daughter Adeliza to Bolton: a chapel was continued long after its removal. "

 Important Dates for the Hemshall family

 This web page shows only a small excerpt of our Hemshall research.
-Another 167 words (12 lines of text) covering the years 163 and 1631 are included under the topic Early Hemshall History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) covering the years 163 and 1631 are included under the topic Early Hemshall History in all our PDF Extended History products and printed products wherever possible.

 Hemshall Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Embsay, Empsall, Empsay, Empshall, Emsall, Empsall, Emsay, Empsale, Embsale, Emsale, Elmsall, Elmsay, Hemshall, Hempshall, Hempsale, Hempsall and many more.

 Early Notables of the Hemshall family (pre 1700)

 More information is included under the topic Early Hemshall Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hemshall family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Hemshall or a variant listed above: settlers were recorded from the mid 17th century in the great migration from Europe.
 Migrants settled on the eastern seaboard from Newfoundland, to Boston, to Virginia, to Florida, and to the islands..